NaturalGIS/naturalgis_ntv2_transformations/README.md

 email: giovanni.manghi@naturalgis.pt

 This plugin allows QGIS user to do easily direct/inverse Datum transformations (for vectors and rasters) using NTv2 grids.
-Available transformations will be the ones that are supported by NTv2 grids that will be possible to redistribute legally with the plugin itself.
+Available transformations are the ones supported by NTv2 grids that will be possible to redistribute legally with the plugin itself.

-The plugin needs QGIS 2.8 to work.
+The plugin needs QGIS >= 2.8 to work.

 This plugin is directly derived from https://github.com/qgispt/processing_pttransform originally developed by Alexander Bruy, Pedro Venâncio and NaturalGIS (http://www.naturalgis.pt/), with the support of the Portuguese QGIS user group (http://www.qgis.pt/).